EU Exit: Check how to move goods through ports that use the Goods Vehicle Movement Service

 Check if the port where the goods are arriving is using the Goods Vehicle Movement Service because you need to pre-lodge declarations.

 Before the goods arrive at the departure port you must give the haulier your movement reference numbers from any safety and security declarations, import or export declaration, TIR and ATA carnet numbers.
-Alternatively you must give your EORI number if you are approved to make an entry in your own records.
+Alternatively you must give your EORI number if you’re approved to make an entry in your own records and declaring goods in this way.

 If your goods are travelling under common and union transit, you must give the haulier the transit accompanying document, as well as the movement reference numbers for any safety and security declarations.
 A single vehicle may be carrying more than one transit movement.
 You must give the haulier a Transit Accompanying Document for each movement and a movement reference number for each safety and security declaration.